Racist trolls sabotage NASA competition to block win by a black team

 But the system was rigged, according to anonymous posters to 4chan, one of the internet’s most odious websites and a destination for racism and misogyny as well as the spread of conspiracy theories and hoaxes.

-“NASA getting forcibly redpilled about minority collective voting power,” one poster wrote, using a term popularized by misogynist online communities who use the phrase to mean they’ve been "enlightened."
+“NASA getting forcibly redpilled about minority collective voting power,” one poster wrote, using a term popularized by misogynist online communities who use the phrase to mean "enlightened."

 Another poster urged someone to post the NASA poll on the The_Donald, a subreddit devoted to Donald Trump and well known for its white supremacist ideology.
 “DO NOT MENTION /POL/ OR 4CHAN,” the poster added, with the idea that they could say "the Twitter liberals are voting for these girls just because they're black.”